indigorose8/PyPong/index.md

 Files and IDEs allow you to save your work, and let you run it at the press of a key.

 Remember to test and save your work after every change!
+If you are using Idle:

 * click `<F5>` at the top left - did you get what you expected?
   * press this every time you want to see what your code does
   * this should then appear in modal form labelled 'Tk'

-* click `<Cntrl-S>` - no URL this time :/
+* click `<Cntl-S>` - saved locally, no URL this time :/
   * the first time you will need to give a file name
   * save the file to a memory stick if you need to transport it